adamantino/2017-Italian-Marriages-Statistics-on-Marimekko-Chart/README.md

 # 2017 Italian Marriages Statistics on Marimekko Chart

-Visual representation using the Marimekko Chart to show the
+Visual representation using the Marimekko Chart to show the distribution of Marriges type in Italy in 2017, split by month

 ![Screen](img/Screen.png)